mcrute/pydora/README.rst

 **default_audio_quality**
   Default audio quality to request from the API; can be one of `lowQuality`, `mediumQuality` (default), or `highQuality`.
-If the preferred audio quality is not available for the device specified, then the next-highest bitrate stream that Pandora supports for the chosen device will be used.
+If the preferred audio quality is not available for the device specified, then the next-highest bit-rate stream that Pandora supports for the chosen device will be used.

 Pandora API Spec and Partner Keys